AlexDee95/REST_OF_BASH/project/lab_notebook_alex.md

 ## Practice with Jupyter Notebook and Python:

-### - programmed a calculator with Python code in my jupyter notebook in cooperation with Anna
+### - programmed a calculator with Python code in my jupyter notebook in collaboration with Anna
 ### - uploaded it here in our repo under the file name Calc.ipynb

 # week 5 (7.6. - 14.6.)